Learn about the differences between Sansec and Sucuri. Both are solid security products, but serve a different audience.

 Sansec eComscan runs continously on your store servers, alerting right away in case of an intrusion.
-The Sucuri scanner is launched periodically from the Sucuri servers, with a scanning interval of up to 3 days.
+The Sucuri scanner is launched periodically from the Sucuri servers, with a scanning interval between 1 to 3 days.
 Because Sucuri launches the scanner with a request to your front-end, you do not control which server in your auto-scaling cluster is actually getting scanned.
 In the worst case, some of your servers may not get scanned at all.
-Sansec supports specific scanning of file, database, web and application servers.
+In addition, because the Sucuri scan runs within the limits of a single HTTP request, it can only scan for 30 seconds which is not enough to cover a whole server.
+Sansec supports specific and full scanning of file, database, web and application servers.

-Both solutions are frequently updated to accommodate new threats.
-Sansec uses cryptographic signing to verify legitimate updates.
+While Sansec uses cryptographic signing (using hardware keys) to verify legitimate updates.
 Sucuri pushes unsigned code to your servers.

 Sucuri scans files & database records.
 Sansec eComscan also monitors background processes, scheduled tasks, eCommerce extensions, database triggers and functions.